How to Locate Element using UIAutomatorViewer?

 4) In UIAutomatorViewer, click on Device screenshot (marked below second button).

 6) Click any element on the page and look at the right side of Node detail window.
-It display the information of elements in tree structure.
+It displays the information of elements in tree structure.

 Note: In this resource-id is populated, which can be used to identify element.